kumbulanit/t-sql/tech company/untitled/Module 5/Lesson2_Filtering_Data_with_Predicates.md

     AND NOT (e.Title LIKE '%Intern%' OR e.Title LIKE '%Temp%')

     -- Handle edge cases
-    AND e.Email IS NOT NULL
+    AND e.WorkEmail IS NOT NULL
-    AND e.Email LIKE '%@company.com';
+    AND e.WorkEmail LIKE '%@company.com';
 ```

 ### Filtering with Calculations